 Above the arctic circle, the "midnight sun" shines 24 hours a day in late June, and this abundant daylight also provides the backdrop for the short and intense salmon runs of the region.
 Kings, sockeye, and chum are available in the western coastal rivers region during late June and July.
 Fishing is often good at tributary mouths, where clear water pockets can be found in an otherwise unfishable glacial river.
 For kings, try big, two-toned patterns like the Guide Intruder as well as the Fat Freddie and the Hareball Leech.
 Reds often respond well to small, sparsely dressed patterns like the Sockeye Lantern, and chums go for all things chartreuse and cerise.

 Sheefish are also available during June and July.
-Try larger bait fish patterns like a Match The Minnow or a Flashtail Clouser Jig, and remember to fish them deep.
+Try larger bait fish patterns like the Bad Sea Habit in Green or a Marabou Madness, and remember to fish them deep.
 Sheefish are found from headwater lakes to tidewater sloughs in some rivers of the region, and these "tarpon of the north" can be great sport on mid-weight fly tackle.

 Late summer: August and September

 Elsewhere in the arctic region, the last of the salmon are spawning as the first snow of the year flies in September.
 Sheefish are still available, as well as the odd late Dolly Varden feeding on decomposing salmon carcasses.
-For the sheefish, try minnow patterns such as the Half-N-Half fished deep, and you can't go wrong with the Flesh Fly for Dollies in the fall.
 September is also "last casts" for pike, as their lakes and rivers will soon be icebound for the remainder of the year.
 Large leech patterns and two-toned streamers like the Flashtail Whistler are the meal ticket for these late season water-wolves.